muuhesham/graduation_project/README.md

 ## 🔗 API Endpoints

 The API is versioned and mounted under `/api/v1`.

+### Interactive API Documentation (Swagger)
+We provide comprehensive, interactive API documentation using **Swagger UI**.
+This tool automatically parses our route definitions to provide an up-to-date reference for the entire API.

+- **Access Point:** [`/api-docs`](http://localhost:3000/api-docs) (replace `localhost:3000` with your server's host and port).
+- **Key Features:**
+    - **Explore Endpoints:** View all available routes grouped by module.
+    - **Interactive Testing:** Execute API requests directly from your browser using the "Try it out" button.
+    - **Schema Visualization:** Inspect detailed request body schemas, query parameters, and response structures.
+    - **Auto-generated:** The documentation automatically syncs with our code-based API annotations.

+### Endpoint Modules

 | Module | Base Path | Description |
 | :--- | :--- | :--- |